JTylerBoylan/sbmpo-getting-started/README.md

 }
 ```

-Other benchmarkers available in the `sbmpo_benchmarking` package, such as the [`Obstacles2D`](https://github.com/JTylerBoylan/sbmpo/blob/benchmarking/sbmpo_benchmarking/include/sbmpo_benchmarking/benchmarks/Obstacles2D.hpp) benchmarker that can be used to compare plans around various sets of obstacles in 2D space.
+Other benchmarkers available in the `sbmpo/tools/benchmarks/` folder, such as the [`Obstacles2D`](https://github.com/JTylerBoylan/sbmpo/blob/main/include/sbmpo/tools/benchmarks/Obstacles2D.hpp) benchmarker that can be used to compare plans around various sets of obstacles in 2D space.

-More information can be found in the [SBMPO benchmarking branch](https://github.com/JTylerBoylan/sbmpo/tree/benchmarking).